 If the balancer and crankshaft are not correctly aligned, severe engine vibration will occur leading to damage to components.

 - 1. Circlip (left hand shown)

 - 2. Crankcase circlip groove

 - 3. Pin

 - 4. Pin groove

 - 4. Check that the balancer and crankshaft are correctly aligned before continuing.
-Perform the following operations:

-- Crankcases Assembly
+- Assemble the crankcase halves (see Crankcases Assembly).